Alternatives to Toptal for Hiring Developers (2026)

 Gorilla Logic

-This is a strong choice for companies that want a full agile team rather than individual hires.
+Strong choice if you want a full agile team rather than individual hires.
 Gorilla Logic handles team composition, management overhead, and delivery processes.
-The trade-off is less flexibility — you are buying a team model, not picking individual developers from a catalog.
+The trade-off is less flexibility.
+You're buying a team model, not picking individual developers from a catalog.

 Pricing: $40-75/hr